MikeSafonov/spring-boot-starter-smpp/README.md

 ### ResponseClient

-This abstraction represent connection via SMPP with _RECEIVER_ type.
+This abstraction represent connection via SMPP with _RECEIVER_ or _TRANSCEIVER_ (see `connectionType` property) type.
 Key purpose is listening delivery receipts.
 `By default` starter use **DefaultResponseClient**.
 This class keeping smpp connection and pushing delivery receipts to [DeliveryReportConsumer](#DeliveryReportConsumer).

 ### DeliveryReportConsumer